Kris Vanderheyden: Minneapolis Years

+Musical Masterpiece for the Hit Film "Zillion"

+In 2022, Kris took on the monumental task of composing the soundtrack for the movie "Zillion," directed by Robin Pront and featuring Jonas Vermeulen and Matteo Simoni as the lead actors.
+The title track, "Black Magic," stands out as a pivotal element of the film, enhancing its narrative and emotional depth.
+Vanderheyden's ability to capture the essence of the film's atmosphere and translate it into music has been lauded by both critics and audiences alike.
+The film's near-million attendance in the Flemish part of Belgium has been celebrated as one of the best Belgian movies ever.
+His work on "Zillion" is a shining example of how a powerful soundtrack can transform a great film into an unforgettable masterpiece.

+Remixes-R&S-Cocoon Records

 The last few years have seen Vanderheyden divide his time between Belgium, France and the United States, teaming up with a number of established music producers and mixers like producer Greg Cohen (John Legend, Lil Yachty, Nile Rodgers, Robin Thicke) on mixing, production and writing work for various major-label artists.
 Most recently, Vanderheyden again scored a couple of #1 positions on the Billboard Hot Dance Club Song Chart with his remix production work on Janet Jackson Made For Now and New Wave legends Blondie’s Fun.

 Throughout the last two decades and presently, Vanderheyden continues to headline major summer and fall festivals most notably, Tomorrowland as INSIDER and Tyrome, among other related projects.

-His latest track Dark Purple was picked up by DJs Sam Paganini and Charlotte de Witte who played it throughout the summer of 2019 on all major festivals such as Awakenings, Drumcode and Kappa Future Festival.
+In the summer of 2019 Dark Purple was picked up by DJs Sam Paganini and Charlotte de Witte who played it throughout on all major festivals such as Awakenings, Drumcode and Kappa Future Festival.